Race and crime in the United Kingdom: Racist hate crime

 For the year ending March 2021, 124,091 hate crimes were recorded by police in England and Wales.
-This represents a 9 per cent increase compared with the previous year.
-For the following year of March 2022 there was a 26 percent increase form the previous year.
-As well as over 155,000 hate crimes reported in England and Wales.
+This was a 9 percent increase over the previous year.
+For the following year, there was a 26 percent increase form the previous year, with over 155,000 hate crimes reported in England and Wales.
+A third of all hate crimes were race-related (70%; 109,843 offences) during this period.